 Nor was it the first: Match.com, which has was launched during Bill Clinton’s first term as US president can take that accolade.
 While the double opt-in is certainly a winning formula, Tinder is not certainly not the most innovative either – Bumble, founded by a former member of the Tinder team, only allows women to message first (turning the typical online dating paradigm on its head), while happn aims to match users with others with whom they’ve crossed paths in the real world.

 And yet there is something about Tinder that makes it feel like it is the defining app of the online dating era.
+It is certainly the most lucrative.
 In the Western world at least – the Tinder app always seems to be buzzing away in the background, wherever you go.
 Its gamified style, its perfectness for mobile, and its honest simplicity perhaps go some of the way to explaining its runaway success.